 Want to receive occasional updates about my events and offerings, and suggestions on ending burnout culture?
 Sign up to my newsletter.

-Sign up to my newsletter to receive a 20% discount on The Vulnerable Humanitarian: Ending Burnout Culture in the Aid Sector
+You'll also receive a 25% discount code to use when buying The Vulnerable Humanitarian: Ending Burnout Culture in the Aid Sector.

 Gemma manages to masterfully bring together two seemingly incompatible worlds.
 First, she forces readers to expose themselves to the many painful truths about our sector.
-She then goes on to share concrete advice on how we can actually transform it into a space that is more inclusive, safer and that puts care at the very centre of it, not only for the communities we work with but for our humanitarian colleagues as well.
+She then goes on to share concrete advice on how we can actually transform it into a space that is more inclusive, safer and that puts care at the very centre of it, not only for the communities we work with but for our humanitarian colleagues as well.”

 Serap Altinisik, Head of Office, Plan International EU Office

 Today is World Mental Health Day.
 I’d like to use this occasion to raise some questions around what we mean … Read more